-- · Doctor's office visits, lab fees and medical procedures - Dental care, including extractions and braces - Vision care, including contact lenses, prescription sunglasses and LASIK surgery - · Prescription medications and over-the-counter treatments - And more
+- Doctor's office visits, lab fees and medical procedures - Dental care, including extractions and braces - Vision care, including contact lenses, prescription sunglasses and LASIK surgery - Prescription medications and over-the-counter treatments - And so much more

 Keep in mind that at age 65 or over your HSA can be used as extra income.
-That means you're free to withdraw your funds for anything, including nonqualified expenses, without incurring a withdrawal penalty.
-Unfortunately, you'll still need to pay income tax on it.
+That means you have the option to withdraw your funds for anything, including nonqualified expenses, without incurring a withdrawal penalty.
+Note that you'll still need to pay income tax on it.
 Under 65?
-In that case you'll be hit with a 20% penalty for using your HSA money on nonqualified expenses, plus you'll pay tax, too.
+In that case you'll be hit with a 20% penalty for using your HSA money on nonqualified expenses, plus you'll pay income tax, too.